 Most insect repellents contain DEET (N, N-Diethyl-meta-toluamide).
 One-third of all Americans use this repellant, which has been shown to be toxic to the central nervous system.
 Natural insect repellant solutions exist.
 Otherwise, candles with eucalyptus oil or citronella oil in the area are helpful.
 You can also add these live plants in the area where you spend time outside, like a deck in patio.
 The natural fragrance repels mosquitoes and other pests.

 Your flea and tick collars may be killing your pets Flea collars leave a toxic residue that affects not only your pet, but also your children and anyone else that comes in contact with the pet.
-Use non-toxic methods for fleas and ticks like Holistic Family Pets or Only Natural Pet.
+Use non-toxic methods for fleas and ticks like Only Natural Pet.

 8 - Become an informed consumer and stop buying pesticides

 You can make the personal choice for your family to remove pesticides from your home and stop buying them.
 Even better, contact your local government to request the use of only safe pest control.
 Do what you can to discourage the use of unnecessary or unsafe pesticides in parks, schools and other public places.

 Marilee wrote an extensive non-toxic pesticide guide to help you get started: Pesticide Guide.